BIAZA and BDVA Deer Conference 2026

 Woodlakes Retreat

 Delegates attending the BIAZA & BDVA Deer Conference 2026 at Watatunga are invited to take advantage of an exclusive accommodation offer nearby.
-Conference attendees can enjoy 30% off Liv Lodges at Woodlakes Retreats in Stow Bridge, just under five miles away and approximately a 10-minute drive from the venue.
+Conference attendees can enjoy 20% off Liv Lodges at Woodlakes Retreats in Stow Bridge, just under five miles away and approximately a 10-minute drive from the venue.
 Set within a tranquil countryside setting, Liv Lodge offers a comfortable and convenient base throughout the conference.
-To access this preferential rate, use the booking code DEER30.
+To access this preferential rate, use the booking code DEER20, or quote when contacted directly via 01553 810414.

 Places to Eat